UK-Export-Finance/dtfs2/utils/data-migration/migrate-acbs-utilisation-data-to-tfm/README.md

 Follow these steps to run the migration script:

+1. Ensure the required environment variables are set in the `utils/.env` file.
+See the ["Required Environment Variables" section](#required-environment-variables) for details.
-1. Update the report period constant at the top of `index.ts` if necessary.
+2. Update the report period constant at the top of `index.ts` if necessary.
-2. Prepare your JSON input file with the required structure.
+3. Prepare your JSON input file with the required structure.
+See the ["JSON Input File Structure" section](#json-input-file-structure) for details.
-3. Update the JSON input file path constant (`JSON_FILE_PATH`) with the correct path.
+4. Update the JSON input file path constant (`JSON_FILE_PATH`) with the correct path.
-4. Run the script from the `utils` directory using the script command:
+5. Run the script from the `utils` directory using the script command:

     `npm run migrate-acbs-utilisation-data-to-tfm`

-5. Check the console output for any error messages or successful completion of the migration.
+6. Check the console output for any error messages or successful completion of the migration.